RGANJAM-786/K8s/Taints-tolerations-nodeSelector.md

 ✅ Answer:
 "Most likely, there’s no node that matches the label defined in NodeSelector.
 For example, if I wrote disk=ssd but no node has that label, the Pod won’t get scheduled.
 In such cases, I check node labels using kubectl get nodes --show-labels."

+🔹 Scenario 1: Preferred scheduling

+Q: You have 5 nodes, and 2 of them are labeled zone=us-east.
+You want Pods to prefer running in us-east, but if no nodes are free there, they should still run on other nodes.
+How will you configure this?

+✅ Answer:
+"I’ll use Preferred Node Affinity.
+In the Pod spec, under affinity.nodeAffinity.preferredDuringSchedulingIgnoredDuringExecution, I’ll add the rule key: zone, operator: In, values: [us-east].

+This means the scheduler will try to place Pods in us-east first, but if no nodes are available, it will still allow them to run on other nodes.
+This avoids Pods getting stuck in Pending."

+🔹 Scenario 2: Strict scheduling

+Q: Your database Pods must only run on nodes with SSD disks.
+All such nodes are labeled disk=ssd.
+How will you ensure this requirement is strictly enforced?

+✅ Answer:
+"I’ll use Required Node Affinity with requiredDuringSchedulingIgnoredDuringExecution.
+This means the Pod will only be scheduled on nodes with disk=ssd.
+If no SSD node is available, the Pod will stay in Pending.
+This ensures database Pods never run on slower disks."

+🔹 Scenario 3: Multi-zone high availability

+Q: You want your application Pods spread across zone=us-east and zone=us-west.
+How do you configure it?

+✅ Answer:
+"I can use Node Affinity with operator: In for both zones, like values: [us-east, us-west].
+This way, Pods can run in either zone, ensuring high availability across multiple regions."

+🔹 Scenario 4: Troubleshooting

+Q: If a Pod with Node Affinity is stuck in Pending, what could be the possible reasons?

+✅ Answer:
+"There are two common reasons:

+Strict rules don’t match any node — e.g., Pod requires disk=ssd, but no node has that label.

+Conflicting rules — sometimes affinity/anti-affinity together create contradictions, making scheduling impossible.

+In such cases, I check node labels with kubectl get nodes --show-labels and review the Pod spec."

+👉 Key takeaway for interviews:

+NodeSelector = simple & strict matching.

+Node Affinity = more advanced, supports preferred vs required rules.

+Affinity gives flexibility for high availability, fault tolerance, and better scheduling control.

+🔹 Scenario 1: Avoiding single-node failure

+Q: You have a web application with 3 replicas.
+You want to ensure that all 3 replicas don’t get scheduled on the same node.
+How will you achieve this?

+✅ Answer:
+"I’ll use Pod Anti-Affinity with requiredDuringSchedulingIgnoredDuringExecution.
+I’ll configure it so that Pods with the same label, like app=web, are not scheduled together on the same node.
+This ensures each replica runs on a different node, increasing fault tolerance."

+🔹 Scenario 2: High availability across zones

+Q: Suppose you have two availability zones: us-east and us-west.
+You want your critical service replicas spread across both zones.
+How do you configure that?

+✅ Answer:
+"I can use Pod Anti-Affinity with topologyKey set to topology.kubernetes.io/zone.
+This forces the scheduler to place Pods in different zones, not just on different nodes.
+That way, even if one zone fails, the service is still available in the other."

+🔹 Scenario 3: Soft spreading

+Q: You have multiple replicas of a service.
+Ideally, you want them spread across nodes, but you don’t want Pods to get stuck in Pending if resources are limited.
+How will you handle this?

+✅ Answer:
+"I’ll use Preferred Pod Anti-Affinity instead of Required.
+This means the scheduler will try to spread Pods across different nodes, but if resources are limited, it will still allow multiple Pods on the same node.
+This gives a balance between availability and flexibility."

+🔹 Scenario 4: Troubleshooting Pending Pods

+Q: You applied Pod Anti-Affinity, but now Pods are stuck in Pending.
+What might have gone wrong?

+✅ Answer:
+"This usually happens when the rules are too strict.
+For example, if I said Pods must run on different nodes but the cluster only has 2 nodes, then the third Pod has nowhere to go.
+In such cases, I either relax the rules using Preferred Anti-Affinity or add more nodes."

+👉 Key points for interview:

+Pod Anti-Affinity prevents Pods with the same label from landing together.

+Can be applied at node level or zone level using topology keys.

+Use Required for strict rules and Preferred for flexible spreading.

+Helps with fault tolerance, HA, and reducing single point of failure.